guillim/guillim.github.io/_posts/2022-01-01-create-a-cryptocurrency.markdown

 Next step, we will compile our code and publish it.

-Note : if you want to dig solidity, I recommedn this learning game : [crytpo zombie](https://cryptozombies.io/)
+Note : if you want to dig solidity, I recommend this learning game : [crytpo zombie](https://cryptozombies.io/)

 ## Put your code on the blockchain
 Ethereum based smart contract can be published on the Ethereum blockchain, but it is very costly at the moment.
 It would have cost me around 600\$ to make it live.